Skip to content

 Inspect the runtime.json:

-result=$(nix-build hop3.nix -A package --no-out-link)
+result=$(nix-build hop3.nix --no-out-link)

 cat "$result/hop3/runtime.json"